-For those who are becoming teaching assistants, we offer GTA Orientation Day brining you need-to-know information as you enter the classroom.
+For those who are becoming teaching assistants, we offer GTA Orientation bringing you need-to-know information as you enter the classroom.

 Your OSU ID Card is your pathway to numerous OSU services.
 Once you arrive on campus, stop by the OSU ID Center and be prepared to have your picture taken or upload your picture online first.

 Check your grades, find places to eat and get bus schedules with the OSU Mobile app.
 Available for iOS and Android.